 At the Court's premises in Luxembourg, Counsel may be required to produce an identity card or other means of identification at the entrance to the building.

-For hearings conducted via video conference, wholly or partially, Counsel will receive information about the arrangements from Registry in advance of the hearing taking place.
+For hearings conducted remotely, Counsel will receive information about the arrangements from Registry in advance of the hearing taking place.